revaldinho/opc/docs/opc7spec.md

   |  1 |  0 |  1 | nc.        | Execute if Carry flag is clear                     |
   |  1 |  1 |  0 | mi.        | Execute if Sign flag is set                        |
   |  1 |  1 |  1 | pl.        | Execute if Sign flag is clear                      |

+Note that the Overflow bit cannot be used in predication directly.
+To check the overflow bit it is read the PSR which will transfer the
+V flag into the MSB of the destination register.
+The state of the overflow can then be checked by looking at the sign flag. e.g.

+    getpsr R0, PSR
+ mi.mov    PC, R0, exit_on_overflow

 Byte Permute Function
 ---------------------